Custom intercom software architecture with video streaming, authentication, and visitor management

 Ready to ship a video intercom residents actually use?

-Three moves cover 80% of success.
-Pick hybrid cloud with local SIP fallback so the door still works when the internet doesn’t.
-Spend your latency budget where residents feel it — mobile push and WebRTC answer.
-Ship face recognition only with the full compliance scaffolding, because regulators now care and residents will ask.
+Three moves cover most of the risk.
+Pick hybrid cloud with a local SIP fallback so the door still works when the internet doesn’t.
+Spend your latency budget where residents feel it: mobile push and WebRTC answer.
+Ship face recognition only with the full compliance scaffolding, because the EU AI Act now classifies it as high-risk and residents will ask.

-If you’re building a product (not just deploying one), the architecture above is the starting blueprint.
-If you’re deploying one, use it as a shortlist of questions to hand to your vendor.
-Either way, real-time video products live or die by the details under the hood.
+If you’re building a product, the architecture above is the starting blueprint.
+If you’re deploying one, use it as the shortlist of questions to hand your vendor.
+Either way, real-time video products live or die on the details under the hood.

-30 minutes, your architecture on a whiteboard, walk-away plan for your video intercom product or integration.
-Whether we end up building it together or not.
+Thirty minutes, your architecture on a whiteboard, and a walk-away plan for your video intercom product or integration — whether we build it together or not.

 • Technologies